d2osborn/Power-Outages/README.md

 - `PC.REALGSP.STATE`: Per capita real gross state product (GSP) in the U.S. state (measured in 2009 chained U.S. dollars)

 - `POPULATION`: Population in the U.S. state in a year

+# Step 2: Data Cleaning and Exploratory Data Analysis
+## Data Cleaning

+When loading the outage dataframe from an Excel file, I encountered two main issues.
+First, the file included a brief overview spanning four rows and the first column, which I removed to focus on the actual data and columns.
+Second, the column names were initially 'Unnamed: #', with the actual column names located below the first four rows.
+To fix this, I sliced the dataframe and reassigned the column names to the values in the first row.
+After updating the dataframe, it was now ready for analysis.

+I combined the columns 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' into one 'OUTAGE.START' timestamp column, and did the same to get a 'OUTAGE.RESTORATION' timestamp column.
+I did this to reduce the number of columns and make the date and time information easier to manage as a single entity.
+As a result I dropped the original DATE and TIME columns for both START and RESTORATION.

+I changed the data types of each column to ensure that each column has its correct respective null type and data type.
+This allows me to perform manipulations on the columns without encountering errors due to incorrect types.